mbaumer/us_hep_funding/docs/_states/KY.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  75  NSF MPS grants, totalling  $10,271,423.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+75 NSF MPS grants, totalling $10,271,423.00

                                                Amount ($)
 Institution
 UNIVERSITY OF KENTUCKY                            7055960